danielcornock/danielcornock.co.uk/_posts/2020-05-10-design-patterns-observer.md

 The observer pattern is a behavioural design pattern that enables you to define a subscription mechanism to notify objects on any events that occur on the object they are observing.

-But **what does this mean?** Well, it allows us to build our software to response to events where we don't know _when_ they're going to fire.
+But **what does this mean?** Well, it allows us to build our software to respond to events where we don't know _when_ they're going to fire.
 It allows us to implement truly asynchronous and reactive code.
 Maybe we want to respond to an event - for this we have no idea when the event is going to fire, and it may well fire multiple times.
 For this we need an event-based solution.
 Enter, RxJS.

 ### RxJS